Welcome to Jazz Maui

 The Empanada Lady

-March 2 – Dr. Joie Yasha, saxophone/vocals; Ian Sheridan, bass; Jeff Hellmer, keyboards
+April 20 – Dr. Joie Yasha, saxophone/vocals; Dave Graber, bass; Jeff Hellmer, keyboard

 Save the Musicians